 February in New Orleans

 February is dedicated to and jam-packed with so much in the Crescent City.
-Of course, the city’s staple, Mardi Gras, is either approaching or being celebrated with parties and parades.
+Of course, the city’s staple, Mardi Gras, is either approaching or being celebrated with parties and parades galore.
 You’ll see beads, Mardi Gras Indians, and the iconic purple, green and yellow trio every which way you turn.
+Catch Zulu, Rex, Bacchus and more.
 The rich heritage and culture of the city are also celebrated during the month of February.
 The Vietnamese New Year celebration, Tet Fest, takes place each February as well as a number of Black History Month celebrations and programming.

 March in New Orleans

 After the excitement of Mardi Gras has died down, the city begins to blossom into springtime New Orleans and the festivals begin.
 In March alone you can attend Buku Festival, Hogs for the Cause, Tennessee Williams Literary Festival and the Congo Square New World Rhythms.
 Don’t forget to wear your best green and head Uptown for the Irish Channel Parades to celebrate St. Patrick’s Day or make your way to a local Cajun Seafood and grab a pound to celebrate the start of Crawfish Season.